 Yes, there is.
 Families must notify the school by December 15, 2020, if they want to change their instructional delivery model for the second semester.

-Chesapeake Public Schools will work closely with the CHD on a case-by-case basis, being careful to protect identifiable information, and provide public notice only when required.
+Chesapeake Public Schools will work closely with the Chesapeake Health Department (CHD) on a case-by-case basis, being careful to protect identifiable information, and provide public notice only when required.
+For more information, please review our Communication Plan for COVID-19 positive cases.

 1. Will there be daily health screenings, including temperature checks, for students and employees?